 Financial performance for the year was in line with the guidance provided at the Group's Capital Markets Day on November 8.
 2016.
 Financially, 2016 was not a strong year for Kongsberg Automotive.
 Despite a general growth in the end markets of the Group's customers, the Group's revenues declined due to negative currency effects and lower sales volumes.
 Revenues for the Group amounted to EUR 985.7 million in 2016, a decrease of EUR 30.3 million (-3%) compared with the previous year, including unfavorable currency effects of EUR 22.6 million.
 Excluding currency effects, revenues decreased by EUR 7.7 million.
 The decline in product sales was partly offset by higher non-product revenues, including engineering and tooling sales compared to 2015.
 Split by segments, the higher revenues from the recreational vehicle sales in North America, and coupling sales and vehicle dynamic sales in Europe were not sufficient to completely offset lower sales in the passenger car segments and the industrial segments in North America.
-The revenue decrease in the passenger car segments was mainly due to 19.5 million in 2015, operating profits deprograms phasing out, price erosion, and exposure to less successful customers decrease in adjusted operating profit was and vehicle platforms.
+The revenue decrease in the pasKONGSBERG AUTOMOTIVE ANNUAL REPORT 2016 > BOARD OF DIRECTORS' REPORT senger car segments was mainly due to 19.5 million in 2015, operating profits deprograms phasing out, price erosion, and and vehicle platforms.